The Bankrate promise

 That earning potential can be a strong selling point for keeping money with PayPal’s prepaid card.
 Plus, customers with the card can get access to direct deposited funds up to two days early.
 One downside to PayPal’s all-digital approach, however, is the lack of brick-and-mortar locations.

 “One of the largest drawbacks for a consumer looking to make their primary financial relationship is the lack of personal connection via branches,” says Rachel Huber, competitive strategy manager of Marqeta, a fintech company that develops cards and payment services.
 A majority of consumers — 68 percent — consider branch location convenience to be a very important factor when choosing an account, according to a 2021 study by Cornerstone Advisors.

 Huber also says that although PayPal does offer several payment options, the company still falls short of what big banks have to offer in terms of choice.
 Chase, for example, has more than 30 credit cards available, and Citibank has six different checking account options.

 Better banking alternatives?

-“The question we should be focused on is not bank versus non-bank, but rather what company is going to address a consumer’s financial health needs best — across spending, saving, borrowing, and planning.
-Who can do it most reliably, most affordably and with an eye towards helping that consumer improve their financial well-being over time.”
+“The question we should be focused on is not bank versus nonbank, but rather what company is going to address a consumer’s financial health needs best — across spending, saving, borrowing and planning,” Levy says.
+“Who can do it most reliably, most affordably and with an eye towards helping that consumer improve their financial well-being over time.”